 Rising costs are commonly referred to as inflation.
 In an attempt to put a lid on inflation, the Federal Reserve increases interest rates.
 The theory is that the more it costs businesses to borrow money for business expansion, the more likely they will think twice and thrice before borrowing money, thus reining in economic growth to a slower pace.
 Slower economic growth tends to lead to lower inflation numbers, thus keeping costs under control, and keeping the Federal Reserve happy.

-Circle back now to October 2018, and we’re seeing U.S. stock markets fall.
+So circling back to today, we’re seeing some stocks trade sideways as growth stocks decline (and even that may be reversing course).
 Are they falling because these tiny increases in the 10-year Treasury yield represent some kind of hurricane in the financial markets?
 Or are stocks falling for a different reason?
 And is that reason major or minor?

 Most stock investors know that U.S. companies are doing very well in the current economy.
-Several factors are contributing to bigger-than-usual corporate profits, including the Tax Cuts and Jobs Act and deregulation.
-Companies have more money this year than they would have had without those two recent economic events.
-Repatriation of corporate cash also contributed to the big inflow of cash into U.S. companies.
+Several factors are contributing to bigger-than-usual corporate profits.
+Most notably looking ahead to the post-pandemic future.

 Companies are spending this money in many areas – hiring new employees, increasing wages, and business investment – all of which lead to increased money flow throughout the economy.
-The economy is thriving because individual people and businesses are thriving.
 So there’s every reason to believe that stocks of healthy companies will also thrive.